“Extragenital endometriosis” refers to endometriosis that affects areas beyond the genitals, such as various nerves.

 And it’s not easy to diagnose because the symptoms are very much like those of sciatica that are caused by the far more common “pinched” nerve or tight piriformis muscle compressing against the nerve.

-When the endo is affecting, in addition to a nerve, the pelvic region, there’s usually the classic symptoms of endo such as pelvic pain and intense menstrual pain, along with painful sex.
+When the endometriosis is affecting, in addition to a nerve, the pelvic region, there’s usually the classic symptoms such as pelvic pain and intense menstrual pain, along with painful sex.